United States Army Corps of Engineers: Warfighting

 USACE provides support directly and indirectly to the warfighting effort.
 They build and help maintain much of the infrastructure that the Army and the Air Force use to train, house, and deploy troops.
 USACE built and maintained navigation systems and ports provide the means to deploy vital equipment and other material.
 Corps of Engineers Research and Development (R&D) facilities help develop new methods and measures for deployment, force protection, terrain analysis, mapping, and other support.

 USACE directly supports the military in the battle zone, making expertise available to commanders to help solve or avoid engineering (and other) problems.
 Forward Engineer Support Teams, FEST-A's or FEST-M's, may accompany combat engineers to provide immediate support, or to reach electronically into the rest of USACE for the necessary expertise.
 A FEST-A team is an eight-person detachment; a FEST-M is approximately 36.
 These teams are designed to provide immediate technical-engineering support to the warfighter or in a disaster area.
 Corps of Engineers' professionals use the knowledge and skills honed on both military and civil projects to support the U.S. and local communities in the areas of real estate, contracting, mapping, construction, logistics, engineering, and management experience.
-This work currently includes support for rebuilding Iraq, establishing Afghanistan infrastructure, and supporting international and inter-agency services.
+Prior to their respective troop withdrawals in 2021, this included support for rebuilding Iraq, establishing infrastructure in Afghanistan, and supporting international and inter-agency services.

 In addition, the work of almost 26,000 civilians on civil-works programs throughout USACE provides a training ground for similar capabilities worldwide.
 USACE civilians volunteer for assignments worldwide.
 For example, hydropower experts have helped repair, renovate, and run hydropower dams in Iraq in an effort to help get Iraqis to become self-sustaining.